Andrea Mantegna: Aesthetic

-Mantegna was criticized for his body forms being too statuesque.
+Mantegna was criticized for creating body forms that were too statuesque.
 His art, however, differentiates between ancient classical aesthetics in nude forms and purposeful depictions of sculptural illusion.
 The age-old criticism stems from Mantegna's master teacher Francesco Squarcione of Padua, described in Giorgio Vasari's The Lives of the Most Excellent Painters, Sculptors, and Architects.
 Pertaining to the Ovetari Chapel frescoes in the Church of Eremitani, Vasari writes that Squarcione stingingly remarked that "Andrea would have done much better with those figures if he had given them the tint of marble and not all those colours; they would have been nearer to perfection since they had no resemblance to life."
 This is ironic since, according to Vasari, it was Squarcione's love of ancient Roman art that influenced Mantegna.
-Mantegna is believed to have studied reproduced castings of these sculptures at Squarcione's Studio.
-He was also influenced by the work of Donatello and models he himself sculpted to capture anatomy.
+Mantegna is believed to have studied reproduced castings of these sculptures at Squarcione's studio.
+He was also influenced by the work of Donatello as well as models he sculpted to capture anatomy.
 Later in life, he was in Rome from 1488 to 1490 where he also studied sculptural masterpieces.

 Andrea seems to have been influenced by his old preceptor's strictures, although his later subjects, for example, those from the legend of St. Christopher, combine his sculptural style with a greater sense of naturalism and vivacity.
 Trained as he had been in the study of marbles and the severity of the antique, Mantegna openly avowed that he considered ancient art superior to nature as being more eclectic in form.
 As a result, the painter exercised precision in outline, privileging the figure.
-Overall, Mantegna's work thus tended towards rigidity, demonstrating an austere wholeness rather than graceful sensitivity of expression.
+Overall, Mantegna's work thus tended toward rigidity, demonstrating an austere wholeness rather than graceful sensitivity of expression.
 His draperies are tight and closely folded, being studied (it is said) from models draped in paper and woven fabrics gummed in place.
-His figures are slim, muscular and bony; the action impetuous but of arrested energy.
+His figures are slim, muscular, and bony; the action impetuous, but of arrested energy.
 Finally, tawny landscape, gritty with littering pebbles, marks the athletic hauteur of his style.

-Mantegna never changed the manner which he had adopted in Padua, though his coloring—at first neutral and undecided—strengthened and matured.
+Mantegna never changed the manner that he had adopted in Padua, although his coloring—at first neutral and undecided—strengthened and matured.
 Throughout his works there is more balancing of color than fineness of tone.
-One of his great aims was optical illusion, carried out by a mastery of perspective which, though not always mathematically correct, attained an astonishing effect for the times.
+One of his great aims was optical illusion, carried out by a mastery of perspective which, although not always mathematically correct, attained an astonishing effect for the times.